Check whether WebRTC is exposing your IP address.

 home

-WebRTC can also reveal your local network IP addresses, exposing information about your internal network configuration that should remain private.
+WebRTC can also reveal local network addresses that are better kept private.

 javascript